0xGingi/audiobookshelf-discord-rpc/README.md

 # audiobookshelf-discord-rpc
 Displays what you're listening to on audiobookshelf on discord!

-Shows Book Name, Author, Duration, Genres, and Cover Art
+Shows Book Name, Author, Duration, Genres or Chapter, and Cover Art

 * Note: This will display what you're listening to on any device but you must run this program on a computer with discord installed!